History of Rome: Renaissance Rome

 Nicholas' successor Calixtus III neglected Nicholas's cultural policies, instead devoting himself to his greatest passion, his nephews.
 The Tuscan Pius II, who took the reins after his death in 1458, was a great Humanist, but did little for Rome.
 During his reign Lorenzo Valla demonstrated that the Donation of Constantine was a forgery.
 Pius was the first Pope to use guns, in campaign against the rebel barons Savelli in the neighbourhood of Rome, in 1461.
 One year later the bringing to Rome of the head of the Apostle St. Andrew produced a great number of pilgrims.
 The reign of Pope Paul II (1464–1471) was notable only for the reintroduction of the Carnival, which was to become a very popular feast in Rome in the following centuries.
 In the same year (1468) a plot against the Pope was uncovered, organised by the intellectuals of the Roman Academy founded by Pomponio Leto.
 The conspirators were sent to Castel Sant'Angelo.

 More important by far was the Pontificate of Sixtus IV, considered the first Pope-King of Rome.
 In order to favour his relative Girolamo Riario, he promoted the unsuccessful Congiura dei Pazzi against the Medici of Florence (26 April 1478) and in Rome fought the Colonna and the Orsini.
-The personal politics of intrigue and war required much money, but in spite of this Sixtus was a true patron of art in the manner of Nicholas V. He reopened the Academy and reorganised the Collegio degli Abbreviatori, and in 1471 began the construction of the Vatican Library, whose first curator was Platina.
-The Library was officially founded on 15 June 1475.
+The personal politics of intrigue and war required much money, but in spite of this Sixtus was a true patron of art in the manner of Nicholas V. He reopened the academy and reorganised the Collegio degli Abbreviatori, and in 1471 began the construction of the Vatican Library, whose first curator was Platina.
+The Library was officially founded on 15 June 1475 by Pope Sixtus IV with the issuance of the papal bull Ad decorem militantis ecclesiae.
 He restored several churches, including Santa Maria del Popolo, the Aqua Virgo and the Hospital of the Holy Spirit; paved several streets and also built a famous bridge over the Tiber river, which still bears his name.
 His main building project was the Sistine Chapel in the Vatican Palace.
 Its decoration called on some of the most renowned artists of the age, including Mino da Fiesole, Sandro Botticelli, Domenico Ghirlandaio, Pietro Perugino, Luca Signorelli and Pinturicchio, and in the 16th century Michelangelo decorated the ceiling with his famous masterpiece, contributing to what became one of the most famous monuments of the world.
 Sixtus died on 12 August 1484.